CobraWing/decodificador/README.md

-Cobra Wing Decifrador
+Canonn Decryptor
 ================

-O [Canonn Decryptor] é uma ferramenta para desencriptar os mistérios do universo [Elite: Dangerous].
-Atualmente, o Os seguintes conversores são suportados:
+The [Canonn Decryptor] is a tool for decrypting the mysteries of the [Elite: Dangerous] universe.
+Currently the following converters are supported:

 * [Atbash cipher]
-* [Caesar cipher] (Com cracking de rotação automática)
+* [Caesar cipher] (With automatic rotation cracking)
-* [Keyword cipher] (Com cracking de rotação automática)
+* [Keyword cipher] (With automatic keyword cracking)
 * [Morse code]
 * [Number-to-ASCII]
 * Reverse text